jarry-xiao/binary-option/README.md

 # Betting Pool

 This protocol is a primitive version of a betting pool on binary events.
-Participants can enter a long or short position depending on their conviction.
+Participants can enter long or short positions depending on their conviction.
 (These sides are set completely arbitrarily).
-The eventual goal is to have a higher level program manage the pool and handle settlements with an oracle based voting approach.
+The eventual goal is to have a higher-level program manage the pool and handle settlements with an oracle-based voting approach.
 Every bet in the pool involves 2 parties (1 long and 1 short) each depositing some collateral.
-Because bets are made on binary event, the sum of collateral will be equal to a mutiple of some power of 10 (`10 ** N` where `N` is configurable).
+Because bets are made on binary events, the sum of collateral will be equal to a mutiple of some power of 10 (`10 ** N` where `N` is configurable).

 The module contains the Rust implementation of protocol as well as a Python client and test suite.